serega170584/infusemedia/README.md

 - Visit pages http://localhost:3100/index1.html and http://localhost:3100/index2.html and we can see view_count changes in table visit.

 - We can see files index1.html and index2.html inside frontend directory. banner.php and dump.sql with other code files inside backend directory.

+- We can also stop docker compose

+        docker-compose down